-You did what I suggested you do and brainstormed ideas for your book.
+You did what I suggested and brainstormed ideas for your book.
 Now what?
 If you read my last post then you’ll know the next step is outlining.

 What is outlining?